Grafikart/Zoombox/README.md

 FAQ
 -------
 Can I modify the file ?
-Yes, but you will have to inform me of the changes you’ve done
+Yes, but you will have to inform me of the changes youâ€™ve done